kokizzu/svelte-mpa/README.md

 # Multipage Svelte, Svelte MPA

+This is starter template to create multiple-page application using plain Svelte, so just like SvelteKit static-adapter, but without unecessary complexity it introduces.

 The purpose of this project is to make [Svelte](//svelte.dev/) that defaults is component-based SPA into an statically-generated MPA (multi-page SPA, page+component-based).
 So for deployment you only need to [rsync](//rsync.samba.org/) the `.html`, imported/external `.css`/`.js` and any other assets (images, fonts, non-`.svelte` files).
 It was originally built for [Z](https://github.com/kokizzu/gotro/tree/master/Z) template engine.